cobianzo/cartelera-scrap/README.md

 TODO
 ===
+- Add the title in tickermaster to the info in the results.
 - apply 'suspende' text
 - sometiems ticketmaster search returns more than onwe show.
 Apply extra comparison to find the closest one, and open the link: ie. https://www.ticketmaster.com.mx/search?q=Magic
 Check 'get_ticketmaster_url', there we can move to the first link for the first show, and analyze that page, not the search resultt